-Professor Sean Rehaag is the Director of the Centre for Refugee Studies and the Director of the Refugee Law Laboratory.
-He specializes in immigration and refugee law, administrative law, legal process, access to justice, and new legal technologies.
+Professor Sean Rehaag is the Director of the Refugee Law Laboratory.
+He specializes in immigration and refugee law, administrative law, access to justice, and computational legal methodologies.
 He frequently contributes to public debates about immigration and refugee law, and he engages in law reform efforts in these areas.
 He is also committed to exploring innovative teaching methodologies, with a particular interest in clinical and experiential education.
-From 2015 to 2018, he served as the Academic Director at Parkdale Community Legal Services.
+He served as the Academic Director at Parkdale Community Legal Services from 2015 to 2018 and as the Director of the Centre for Refugee Studies from 2019 to 2024.

 Professor Rehaag’s interdisciplinary academic research focuses on empirical studies of immigration and refugee law decision-making processes.
 He currently holds an SSHRC grant involving new legal technologies, artificial intelligence and quantitative research on Canadian refugee adjudication.
 He is also pursuing research using experiments to better understand how refugee adjudicators make credibility assessments.
 In 2013, he received the Canadian Association of Law Teachers Scholarly Paper Award for an article entitled “Judicial Review of Refugee Determinations: The Luck of the Draw?”.
 He publishes yearly statistics on Canada’s refugee determination system.
 Many of his publications are available open-access on SSRN.